bkVBC/dataclub/_2022/course-shell.md

 ---
 layout: lecture
 title: "Course overview + the shell"
-date: 2020-01-13
+date: 2022-01-6
 ready: true
 video:
     aspect: 56.25
     id: Z56Jmr9Z34Q
 ---

 # Motivation

-As computer scientists, we know that computers are great at aiding in repetitive tasks.
+Anyone who uses a computer knows that it is great at aiding in repetitive tasks.
 However, far too often, we forget that this applies just as much to our _use_ of the computer as it does to the computations we want our programs to perform.
 We have a vast range of tools available at our fingertips that enable us to be more productive and solve more complex problems when working on any computer-related problem.
-Yet many of us utilize only a small fraction of those tools; we only know enough magical incantations by rote to get by, and blindly copy-paste commands from the internet when we get stuck.
+Yet many of us utilize only a small fraction of those tools; we only know enough to blindly copy-paste commands from the internet when we get stuck.

 This class is an attempt to address this.